 Being involved from the beginning I got the opportunity to take ownership of lead animating one of the three spots which, in my case, was "Kids Meals", blocking out the character animation.
 A nice opportunity to animate some wild gravy across the screen.

 I got 99 props..

-A big part of the project was designing the sets across all three spots.
+A big part of the project was designing the props and sets across all three spots.
 Divided up in "plain" and "emirates" sets, we played around with the idea of "good" and "bad".
 The good seats were painted Emirates red, while the bad seats were all worn down and smudged.

 There's a card for every type —

 To link all of the shots together, we introduced pancartes educating the viewer why they should go for Emirates

 Grabbing elements from the previous scene, I gave me the building blocks to make the design for the title cards more integrated into the shot.